 Also, you do not want to settle your claim before your medical treatment is completed and you know the full extent of your injuries.
 Settling your claim too early could result in the loss of thousands of dollars in compensation that you should receive based on your injuries and damages.

 Seek Help from a Sacramento Automobile Accident Lawyer

 Our experienced lawyers work with accident victims to recover compensation for their injuries, financial losses, and other damages.
 We can help you know when it is the right time to settle your claim and how much your car accident claim is worth.

-Contact The Tiemann Law Firm by calling (916) 999-9000 or by visiting our website to schedule a free consultation with one of our California motorcycle accident lawyers.
+Contact The Tiemann Law Firm at (916) 999-9000 or by visiting our website to schedule a free consultation with one of our California personal injury attorneys.